dlmiles/SpinalDoc-RTD/source/SpinalHDL/Structuring/parametrization.rst

 .. code-block:: scala

-  case class MyBus(width : Int) extends Bundle{
+  case class MyBus(width : Int) extends Bundle {
     val mySignal = UInt(width bits)
   }

 .. code-block:: scala

-  case class MyComponent(width : Int) extends Component{
+  case class MyComponent(width : Int) extends Component {
     val bus = MyBus(width)
   }

-You can also use global variable defined in scala object's, but note that recently was added the ScopeProperty feature which improve on that solution.
+You can also use global variables defined in scala object's (which make them static), but note that recently was added the ScopeProperty feature which improve on that solution.

 Optional hardware
 ------------------------------------------